JackSzwergold/Writing/memories/Atari 400 Bullshit 2.md

 So we headed to *The Computer Center* again and I immediately made a bee line straight to the rack that had *Baja Buggies* and stared at the packaging again.
 The price was still $29.99 but my desire to own it as no less.
 Only this time my brother Ben leaned in and asked me about it.

-After explaining what the game was to him he simply said loudly and audibly, “That’s stupid!
-You can program a better game!”
+After explaining what the game was to him he simply shouted, “That’s stupid!” at me and then added, “You can program a better game!”

-I was stunned and frozen.
-Ben had still not gotten me this “magical” BASIC cartridge he and his wife would not shut up about, but yet somehow was judging the games I liked and somehow thought I could somehow magically program games.
+I was stunned, baffled, confussed and frozen.
+Ben had still not gotten me this “magical” BASIC cartridge he and his wife would not shut up about.
+Yet somehow he was judging the games I liked and somehow thought I could somehow magically program games despite doing nothing with this “computer” other than play the small handful of games I owned at the time.

-Our father showed up and started to talk to Ben in Hebrew, Polish or Yiddish… I don’t remember… I just know it was not English… But he managed to calm him down a bit.
+Our father—who was wandering elsewhere in the store—heard the shouting, showed up and started to talk to Ben in Hebrew, Polish or Yiddish… I don’t remember… I just know it was not English… But he managed to calm him down a bit.

 I was feeling a tad better but raw.
 Here I am 14 years old walking around with my older brother—who is 34 years old—and justifying my desire and curiosity towards games and things I saw in the shop to him.